Darkroom Printing

 Each photographic collaboration is created with artist and technician Katrina Stamatopoulos.

 Prints can be made up to 20 x 24” (larger formats are available for photo-emulsion or site-specific projects).
-Katrina specialises in a diverse range of darkroom techniques, including photograms, chemigrams, cross-printing, collage printing, solarisation, hand-colouring, and photo-emulsion.
+Katrina specialises in a diverse range of darkroom techniques, including photograms, chemigrams, cross-printing, collage printing, solarisation, hand-colouring, and working with photo-emulsion.

 Documentation of preliminary testing for Izabela Pluta’s Like folds in water (Caustic network) 2024, developed in collaboration with Katrina Stamatopoulos.
 It involved using c-type image processing and large format black and white sheet film image solarisation.